satishkumar8074/learn-shell/README.md

 # learn-shell

-this is teh first changes
+this is the first changes